 Geography is studied by all students until the end of the Third Year.
 It then becomes an option subject and has become the most popular GCSE option subject in the school.

 The First, Second and Third Year students undertake a broad and exciting curriculum, which currently includes topics such as tropical rainforests, crime, hazards and a number of investigations into a variety of different countries.
 Students develop their understanding of the physical and human processes, which shape our planet.
 This provides a balance between topics concerned with the natural environment and those that are linked to economic, social and political issues.
 They also develop their ability to interpret a variety of data sources such as maps, graphs, charts, articles and photographs.
 We also introduce students to the necessary techniques and skills required in order to carry out a successful fieldwork investigation.
-An Environmental Day in the Third Year is used to help develop these techniques and to help students learn about their local environment.

 The department is very keen on the use of computers and students are encouraged to make positive use of the available resources.
 We are aware of the need to encourage thinking skills as well as developing citizenship and an awareness of social, moral, cultural and spiritual issues.
 Many students go on to read Geography at University and Geography graduates have enjoyed one of the highest rates of employment from any degree.